New pgfence 0.6.1: Trust Contract fixes for ORM extraction, domain checks, stats precedence, and public boundaries

 Cloud

-The governance layer is currently design partner only.
+The governance layer is exploratory and only available through the design partner program.
 We are shaping approvals, shared policies, and audit history with teams that already have real migration review pain.

 Security